-Almost one million people annually in the United States receive a diagnosis of skin cancer and approximately 20 percent will receive such a diagnosis over the course of their lives.
+Almost one million people annually in the United States receive a diagnosis of skin cancer; and approximately 20 percent will receive such a diagnosis in their lifetime.
 Sun exposure is one of the most common causes of facial skin cancer.
 Located in Carmel and Greenwood, Hamilton Facial Plastic Surgery, led by double board-certified facial plastic surgeon Mark M. Hamilton, M.D., F.A.C.S., specializes in skin cancer reconstruction for men and women who live in and around Indianapolis, Indiana.

 Most skin cancer treatments involve surgically excising cancerous lesions and also involve post-operative reconstruction.
 The goal of Dr. Hamilton and his staff is to help patients not only become cancer-free but to provide the best restorative or reconstructive surgery options following treatment for skin cancer.
 Because such treatment is medically necessary, it is normally covered by insurance providers.